mongodb/specifications/source/retryable-writes/retryable-writes.rst

 this includes the ``insertMany()`` and ``bulkWrite()`` methods where the ``ordered`` option is ``false`` (even if execution would result in a sequence of single-statement write commands).
-Drivers MUST NOT add a transaction ID to any write commands specifying unordered execution.
+Drivers MUST NOT add a transaction ID to any write commands specifying unordered execution and MUST NOT retry those commands if they fail due return a response.

 .. _insert: https://docs.mongodb.com/manual/reference/command/insert/

 Write commands other than `insert`_, `update`_, `delete`_, or `findAndModify`_
 will not be initially supported by MongoDB 3.6, although this may change in the future.
 This includes, but is not limited to, an `aggregate`_ command using the ``$out`` pipeline operator.
-Drivers MUST NOT add a transaction ID to any unsupported write commands.
+Drivers MUST NOT add a transaction ID to these commands and MUST NOT retry these commands if they fail to return a response.

 .. _findAndModify: https://docs.mongodb.com/manual/reference/command/findAndModify/
 .. _aggregate: https://docs.mongodb.com/manual/reference/command/aggregate/